Join Our Team

 Fellow conducts tours of the hospital and aids with logistics for groups of visitors.
 Tours are typically in English, and occasionally in Spanish.

 Surgical Team Management and Patient Translation

-The Hospitalito hosts a number of surgical teams for brief visits or “jornadas” throughout the year.
+The Hospitalito hosts a number of surgical brigades throughout the year.
 The fellow assists with surgical team management and translates for physicians or patients that do not speak Spanish.

 - Excellent written and verbal communication in English, including public speaking

 - Intermediate to advanced Spanish

 - Bachelor degree with experience and/or interest or in a public health-related field

 - Adaptability and organization